capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 2019-09-22

-Members Present: James Surgenor, Nathan Ho, Brian H, Patrick D, Josh P, Tejaswi Prakash
+Members Present: James Surgenor, Nathan Ho, Brian H, Patrick D, Josh P, Marcin P, Tejaswi Prakash

 These notes were not taken at the meeting - apologies - but I believe this is a good summary (Josh P)